jaiminchandarana/disease_identifier/README.md

-This disease identifier identifies disease, provides description and precaution for identified disease from lab test of patient from pdf or image.
+This disease identifier identifies disease, provides description and precaution for identified disease from lab report of patient provided in pdf or image.